joelonsql/wherr/README.md

 ## Features

-- Appends file and line number to errors propagated with `?`.
+- 📁 Appends file and line number to errors propagated with `?`.
-- Integrates seamlessly with Rust's existing error handling.
+- 🧩 Integrates seamlessly with Rust's existing error handling.
-- Helps locate and fix errors faster by pinpointing their origin.
+- 📍 Helps locate and fix errors faster by pinpointing their origin.
+- 🚀 Supports `anyhow` error handling through the `anyhow` feature flag.

 ## Why `wherr`?